Effective Date: May 19, 2023

 We do not charge a fee to process or respond to your verifiable consumer request unless it is excessive, repetitive, or manifestly unfounded.
 If we determine that the request warrants a fee, we will tell you why we made that decision and provide you with a cost estimate before completing your request.

-You have the right to direct us to not sell your personal information at any time.
-However, we do not sell (as defined in the CCPA) your personal information (and will not sell it without providing a right to opt-out).
+You have the right to direct us to not sell or share your personal information at any time.
+However, we do not sell or share (as those terms are defined in the CCPA) your personal information (and will not sell or share it without providing a right to opt-out).

 We will not discriminate against you for exercising any of your CCPA rights.
 Unless permitted by the CCPA, we will not: